 Long-Chain L-3 Hydroxyacyl-CoA Dehydrogenase deficiency (LCHAD)

 For more information about Long-chain L-3 hydroxyacyl-CoA dehydrogenase deficiency, visit Screening, Technology, and Research in Genetics (STAR-G): Long-chain L-3 hydroxyacyl-CoA dehydrogenase deficiency and Baby's First Test: Long-chain L-3 hydroxyacyl-CoA dehydrogenase deficiency.
-Please see Medically Prescribed Formula for information about medically prescribed formula and pharmacologic interventions for inborn errors of metabolism.
 A listing of contact information for Minnesota inborn errors of metabolism medical specialty providers/clinics serving children affected with or undergoing evaluation for conditions that can be detected through Minnesota Newborn Screening is available upon request.